Clarity-Digital-Twin/SeizureTransformer/docs/planning/SEIZURE_TRANSFORMER_TUNING_PLAN.md

 # 🎯 SEIZURE TRANSFORMER TUNING PLAN
+Status: Superseded — see OPERATIONAL_TUNING_PLAN.md and PARAMETER_TUNING_ANALYSIS.md for the current, authoritative tuning approach.
+Kernel size is fixed at 5; do not increase to reduce false alarms.
 ## Finding the Optimal Post-Processing Parameters for Clinical Use

 **Purpose**: Tune SeizureTransformer's post-processing parameters (threshold, morphology, duration filters) to meet clinical targets (FA/24h ≤ 10) while maximizing sensitivity.